zuckung/endless-sky-plugins/README.md

 [quarg.farm.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.2-quarg.farm/quarg.farm.zip) | 26.82 kb | 2024-10-06 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/quarg.farm/) <br>
 <br>
 >Adds a new system "Saquerver" (between human and coalition space) where you can farm a new Quarg faction.
 Also the death sentence from all other Quarg got removed.
-See the readme for details.
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>